Wondering how blogging works?

 Another early blogging platform was b2/cafelog.

-When it was discontinued in 2003, Matt Mullenweg and Mike Little got together and built a new platform based on the discontinued b2/cafelog.
+When it was discontinued in 2003, Matt Mullenweg and Mike Little got together and built a new platform.

 And that’s how WordPress was born.

-To give you some idea of how rapidly it took off: in 1999 there were a total of 23 blogs and by 2006 there 50 million.
+To give you some idea of how rapidly it took off: in 1999 there were a total of 23 blogs.
+By 2006 there were 50 million!